 Was this the “Mrs. L. Hanson” listed as the closest friend of Inger Helene in 1929?

 Hans Ingvald Ragnvald Carlsen Hanson was born in Oslo, Norway on 29 Dec 1880.
 He was enumerated there on the 1900 Norwegian Census.
-He had three children with Ragna Petra Pedersen (b.
-1880):
+He married Ragna Petra Pedersen (b.
+1880) on December 1, 1901 in Oslo, Norway.

 • Ragvar Hugo Norman Hanson, b.
 14 May 1902 in Oslo, Norway